emile-bernard/Do-Good-Software-Companies/README.md

 ## Social Benefits
 **Audacious Inquiry**: Coding for social welfare.
 Audacious only takes on projects that help others, such as projects that involve health care, promote the arts, and improve education.

-**Azavea**: maps that improve communities.
+**Azavea**: Maps that improve communities.
 It specializes in projects that for the social good like neighborhood revitalization, crime analysis, redistricting and political advocacy.

 **OfficeVibe (MTL)**: A simple way to measure employee satisfaction, while providing actionable tips for a better workplace.
 An innovative solution for boosting corporate growth!

 ## Health
-**Open Bionics**: open source initiative for the development of affordable, light-weight, modular robot and prosthetic hands.
+**Open Bionics**: Open source initiative for the development of affordable, light-weight, modular robot and prosthetic hands.

-**Wayfindr**: open standard of audio navigation for vision impaired people (+ demo iOS app).
+**Wayfindr**: Open standard of audio navigation for vision impaired people (+ demo iOS app).

 **Paperfuge**: This paper device, which only costs 20 cents to make, can help scientists and doctors diagnose diseases like malaria and HIV within minutes — no electricity required.